 - You will need to bring to orientation - 1.
 Proof of Residency one current document (utility bill, rent agreement, pay stub, et cetera) - 2.
 Driver's License or State ID. - 3.
-Pay Stubs or W-2 forms if using work experience for Work-Life Credit - If you miss your scheduled Orientation a make-up session will be scheduled, but a third Orientation date will NOT be scheduled. - Orientation will include the following activities: - Review of earned credits and what is needed to complete your diploma and graduate - Review of 22+ Adult High School Diploma Handbook - Setting up your OH|ID account with the Ohio Department of Education (ODE) and completing your State Profile. - Instruction on how to use the curriculum - The adult learner and the Career Counselor/Coach will discuss whether there are areas that need to be assessed for the student to earn credit for prior Work/Life experiences.
-If the student decides to pursue this avenue, then which assessment instrument will be established (i.e., Ohio Means Jobs Work Keys Assessment, Portfolio submission, submission of certificates of military or employment earned credentials). - Instruction on how to use the curriculum. - Upon completion of the orientation meeting, the 22+ Coordinator will enter the student's information into the ODE 22+ Portal.
-Students will start coursework after their application and Academic Progress plan have been approved by the ODE and they are officially accepted by the state into the 22+ Adult Learner program.
-Students will not be able to start coursework until this has been approved.
+Pay Stubs or W-2 forms if using work experience for Work-Life Credit - If you miss your scheduled Orientation a make-up session will be scheduled, but a third Orientation date will NOT be scheduled. - Orientation will include the following activities: - Review of earned credits and what is needed to complete your diploma and graduate - Review of 22+ Adult High School Diploma Handbook - Setting up your OH|ID account with the Ohio Department of Education (ODE) and completing your State Profile. - Instruction on how to use the curriculum - The adult learner and the 22+ Coordinator will discuss whether there are areas that need to be assessed for the student to earn credit for prior Work/Life experiences.
+If the student decides to pursue this avenue, then which assessment instrument will be established (i.e., Ohio Means Jobs Work Keys Assessment, Portfolio submission, submission of certificates of military or employment earned credentials). - Instruction on how to use the curriculum.